Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 How Often Do Newborns Eat?

 From the moment your baby is born, they begin to grow at a surprisingly quick pace.
-To fuel their development and keep them well-fed, be prepared to nurse about every two to three hours.
+To fuel their development and keep them well-fed, be prepared to nurse them about every two to three hours.
 Newborns eat little and often.

 By the time they’re a week old, your little one may begin to nap for longer periods, giving you more time between feedings.
 If they’re sleeping, you can maintain your baby’s feeding schedule by gently waking them up when it’s time to feed.